 Are you looking to finance the acquisition of a company?
 Like most buyers, the chances are you are not just using your own capital.
 If so then you are probably exploring what other choices there are for business funding.

 Most clients normally have their business finance in place, but if not we recommend exploring this as early as possible.
-There is nothing more frustrating for a Vendor, or embarrassing for a Buyer, to have an agreed deal, but being unable to complete due to a lack of funds.
+There is nothing more frustrating for a Vendor, or embarrassing for a Buyer, to have a deal agreed, but not able to complete due to a lack of funding.

-Before we give you the options, there are several important first steps which will help you consider your application for finance.
+Before we give you the options, there are several important first steps that will help you consider your application for finance:

 Note that in almost all cases the level of funding available to you will be related to the business you are seeking to acquire.
 Therefore you can’t make a firm offer for a company without having it looked at first by the lenders.
 So, even if you have explored some of the options, you will still need to review what you can do once you have a specific target company for sale.